A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-In this section, several experiments were conducted to show the effectiveness and efficiency of Scalable Sparse Subspace Clustering (SSSC) and Scalable Low Rank Representation (SLLR).
+In this section, we carry out some experiments to show the effectiveness and efficiency of SSSC, SLRR, and SLSR.

+The experiments consist of five parts, Section~\ref{sec4.3} investigates the performance of our methods to the varying parameters; Section~\ref{sec4.4} reports the results of all the evaluated algorithms with different sampling rates; Section~\ref{sec4.5} compares our methods with the corresponding original algorithms on three facial data sets.
+Moreover, we also investigate the performance of two nearest subspace classifiers (\ref{equ:9}) and (\ref{equ:10}); Section~\ref{sec4.6} reports the clustering quality of the tested methods on three medium-sized data sets including facial images, handwritten digital data, and documental corpus; Section~\ref{sec4.7} shows the results on three large scale data sets.

-\subsection{Data sets}
+\subsection{Data Sets}

-We carried out the experiments using seven real-world data sets which cover facial images, handwritten digital data, news corpus, etc. The data sets consist of two small-sized data sets, three medium-sized data sets, and two large scale data sets.
-We presented some statistics of these data sets in \tablename~\ref{tab:2} and a brief description as follows.
+We perform experiments on nine real-world data sets including facial images, handwritten digital data, news corpus, etc. The data sets consist of three small-sized data sets, three medium-sized data sets, and three large scale data sets.
+We presented some statistics of the data sets in Table~\ref{tab:3} and a brief description as follows.